vaderslayer7/Rivals-of-Aether-Controller-Emulation-with-Keyboard/README.md

 * Hmu (TuberLuber on Discord/Reddit) or file an issue on Github.

 ## Holding left and right continuously causes the character to dashdance, or up and down causes the character to repeatedly jump/fastfall
-This is an issue with your keyboard or keyboard driver, Autohotkey will only update controller inputs when a key is first held or released.
+This is most likely an issue with your keyboard or keyboard driver, since Autohotkey only updats controller inputs when a key is first held or released.

 ## Holding C-Left and pressing C-Right should cause a rightward smash/aerial, but it doesn't
 This looks like it might be a glitch in melee itself.
 See: https://imgur.com/a/Tf3eKJQ